thoughtworksarts/EmoPy/README.md

 model.train()
 ```

-The example above initializes and trains an FER deep neural net model for the target emotions listed using the sample images from the a small [csv dataset](examples/image_data/sample.csv).
-Once you have completed the installation step, you can run the example by moving into the examples folder and running the example script like so:
+The code above initializes and trains an FER deep neural net model for the target emotions listed using the sample images from the a small [csv dataset](examples/image_data/sample.csv).
+As you can see, all you have to supply with this example is a set of target emotions and a data path.

+Once you have completed the installation, you can run this example by moving into the examples folder and running the example script.

 ```
 cd examples
 python fermodel_example.py
 ```

-When you run the example, you will see the training and validation accuracies of the model being updated as it is trained on each sample image.
+You will see the training and validation accuracies of the model being updated as it is trained on each sample image.
 The validation accuracy will be very low since we are only using three images for training and validation.
 It should look something like this:

 ![FERModel Training Output](readme_docs/sample_fermodel_output.png "FERModel Training Output")